 Developed by Natural Stacks, CILTEP is an acronym for chemically induced long-term potentiation ( I am glad they shorted it!).
 If the reviews are anything to go by its one of the best nootropic stacks out there at the moment.

-CILTEP is focused (pun intended) towards boosting levels of concentration, focus and memory function.
+CILTEP is focused (pun intended) on boosting levels of concentration, focus, and memory function.

 One bottle of 60 vegecaps costs $42.95 from Amazon.com.

 Optimind – Nootropic to “unleash your mind”

 Optimind promotes their supplement as a way to “unleash your mind”.
 Their formula is one of the few nootropics that actually contain caffeine (150mg per serving) and so could help to increase energy levels too.

 The company behind Optimind (AlternaScript LLC) offers a “free trial” and customized subscription options if you want to receive bottles every month or few weeks.